Osaka Station

 Nishikujo Station

-Transfer here to the JR Yumesaki Line bound for Universal Studios Japan.
+Transfer here to the JR Yumesaki Line, also known as the JR Sakurajima Line, bound for Universal Studios Japan.
 Transfer also to the Hanshin Namba Line which runs between Amagasaki Station in Hyogo Prefecture and Osaka Namba Station.

 Noda Station

 Exit here for Osaka Central Wholesale Market.
-Tours require reservations.
+Tours require advance reservation.

-Transfer here to Tamagawa Station for Osaka Municipal Subway’s Sennichimae Line.
+Transfer here to Tamagawa Station for Osaka Metro’s Sennichimae Line.

 Fukushima Station